 SM: After High School I went to Hillsdale College, graduated in 1961.
 Bachelors of Arts degree in English, and Economics [was] my minor.

 WW: When did you join the National Guard?

 SM: 1961 was the year of the Berlin crisis and I had a couple of choices which were somewhat not on my top priority [laughter].
 I wanted to get a job, that was number one, but I could not get a job until I fulfilled my service obligation.
-So I was either gonna be drafted and I was going to either take the easy path which would be the Michigan Air National Guard or join the US Marines, and I joined the Michigan Air National Guard out at Battle Creek, which is around the corner from Hillsdale College.
+So I was either going to be drafted and I was going to either take the easy path which would be the Michigan Air National Guard or join the US Marines, and I joined the Michigan Air National Guard out at Battle Creek, which is around the corner from Hillsdale College.
 Metropolitan Airport had a Michigan Air Guard unit there but it was completely filled.
 So 1961, September 1961, I became what was known as an eight week wonder down at Lackland Air Force Base in Texas, did my basic training down there and came back an Air Policeman.

 WW: How long where you in the National Guard for?